What Is Wankel Engine? | How does a Rotary Engine work?

 1) Low Thermal Efficiency

 The combustion chamber of the rotary Wankel engine has a long and unique shape.
-Therefore, it has low thermal efficiency than the reciprocating engines.
+Therefore, it has low thermal efficiency than reciprocating engines.
 This often results in unburned fuel exiting the tailpipe.

-2) Burn Baby Burn
+2) Burn Oil

 Due to the design, these engines burn oil.
 The intake manifold of this engine has squirters and also an injector that injects oil directly into the burner.
 Therefore, the rider has to check the oil level regularly for the proper lubrication of the rotor.
 Due to this, more bad stuff comes out of the exhaust.
 The environment doesn’t like bad stuff.